daKmoR/testing-workflow-for-web-components/README.md

 ================================================================================
 ```

-But wait we didn't even finished the test above it still has
+But wait we didn't even finish the test above it still has
 ```js
   // somehow check that console.log was called
 ```